 - Experiment with how often you wash your hair.
 If you’re leaving washes too far apart, try washing more frequently.
 Or if you are washing your hair with shampoo everyday try and prolong the time between washes - this could train your hair to be less oily.

 - If you’re using harsh ingredients, such as sulfates, try switching to sulfate-free shampoo.
 This is more gentle on the hair and scalp, so won’t strip your tresses of their natural sebum.

 - Using a clarifying shampoo once or twice a month can help remove build up.

 - Don’t overuse styling products - keep to lightweight products that won’t leave a build up.

 - Avoid oils.
-Whilst products like coconut oil can help high porosity hair, and other hair types, keep moisture locked in, they can leave oily hair even more greasy.
+Whilst there are benefits of hair oils, and products like coconut oil can help high porosity hair, and other hair types, keep moisture locked in, they can leave oily hair even more greasy.

 - Avoiding excessively touching your hair throughout the day is a simple way you can tackle oily hair.

 - Eat a balanced diet & drink lots of water.
 Keeping your body healthy and hydrated has lots of benefits, including controlling sebum production.